Devuxious/radon/contributing.md

     * Example of a **bad** title: "Adding an exclusions causes bug"
     * Example of a **bad** title: "Radon bug"
 * **Be as specific and descriptive as possible when describing the issue**.
 It really annoys me and other people when your description is vague.
-I should be able to understand exactly what the issue is with no questions asked.
+We should be able to understand exactly what the issue is with no questions asked.
 * **Be as detailed as you can when describing the expected behavior.** Same reason as above.
 * **Provide the git commit hash you build Radon from.** This allows me or anyone investigating the bug to instantly find the version of Radon you are using.
 Saying "latest" or similar will result in an instant close of your issue with no help provided.
 * **Provide the exact configuration used in code blocks**.
 This means no blanking out lines and no screenshots.
-I apologize in advance if privacy is desired, but issues that could have been solved in 5 seconds have lasted multiple hours because people hid parts of their configuration from me.
+We apologize in advance if privacy is desired, but issues that could have been solved in 5 seconds have lasted multiple hours because people hid parts of their configuration from me.
 * **Provide the relevant errors and exceptions in code blocks.** Please do not put screenshots here and make sure to put each error in its own code block.
 Also, please make sure you specify when the error happens.
 * **Be as specific and detailed as possible when doing reproduction steps**.
 This is where some of the worst miscommunications have happened which resulted in a ton of wasted time.
-Please just put in a little effort so that I know *exactly* what you did.
+Please just put in a little effort so that we know *exactly* what you did.
 * **Attach / link what you attempted to obfuscate**.
 This is a mandatory for all software problems created by the obfuscation.
 If you are unable to attach or link the software you obfuscated, attach a proof-of-concept JAR which also